Deep diving: Particular problems associated with deep dives

-Deep diving has more hazards and greater risk than basic open water diving.
+Deep diving has more hazards and greater risk than basic open-water diving.
 Nitrogen narcosis, the "narks" or "rapture of the deep", starts with feelings of euphoria and over-confidence but then leads to numbness and memory impairment similar to alcohol intoxication.
 Decompression sickness, or the "bends", can happen if a diver ascends too rapidly, when excess inert gas leaves solution in the blood and tissues and forms bubbles.
 These bubbles produce mechanical and biochemical effects that lead to the condition.
 The onset of symptoms depends on the severity of the tissue gas loading and may develop during ascent in severe cases, but is frequently delayed until after reaching the surface.
 Bone degeneration (dysbaric osteonecrosis) is caused by the bubbles forming inside the bones; most commonly the upper arm and the thighs.
-Deep diving involves a much greater danger of all of these, and presents the additional risk of oxygen toxicity, which may lead to a convulsion underwater.
-Very deep diving using a helium-oxygen mixture (heliox) carries a risk of high-pressure nervous syndrome.
+Deep diving involves a much greater danger of all of these, and presents the additional risk of oxygen toxicity, which may lead to convulsions underwater.
+Very deep diving using a helium-oxygen mixture (heliox) or a hydrogen-helium-oxygen mixture (hydreliox) carries the risk of high-pressure nervous syndrome and hydrogen narcosis.
 Coping with the physical and physiological stresses of deep diving requires good physical conditioning.